CrimsonGlacier/DockerMSSQLPageCounter/README.md

 instructions:

-Download the github repo as a zip and unpack it to your desired location \n navigate to \DockerMSSQLPageCounter-main\SQL
+Download the github repo as a zip and unpack it to your desired location navigate to \DockerMSSQLPageCounter-main\SQL
   Open the dockerfile and modify the SA_PASSWORD environmental variable to a password of your choosing that follows the following constraints:
   	At least 8 characters including uppercase, lowercase letters, base-10 digits and/or non-alphanumeric symbols.

   Open CMD in \DockerMSSQLPageCounter-main\SQL
-    type: docker build -t sql1 .
+   > type: docker build -t sql1 .
-    type: docker run -p 1433:1433 -d sql1
+   > type: docker run -p 1433:1433 -d sql1
-    type: docker network inspect bridge find the "sql1" IPv4Address and copy it to a notepad, the cidr notation does not need to be copied
+   > type: docker network inspect bridge find the "sql1" IPv4Address and copy it to a notepad, the cidr notation does not need to be copied

 navigate to /setup files/ and right click on main.py and open in notepad